 Oakland CBT Center Research Assistants

 Connie Fee works as a volunteer research assistant one day a week at the Oakland CBT Center.
 Connie graduated from University of California, Berkeley with a B.A. degree in psychology in May 2014.
 After graduating, she worked at a transitional living center helping young adults with varying disorders learn to live independently.
 While doing that work, she discovered her interest in research on the psychotherapeutic process.
 She began working with Dr. Persons on research in May 2017 at the Cognitive Behavior Therapy and Science Center, and then left that Center with Dr. Persons when she formed the Oakland Cognitive Behavior Therapy Center in December 2017.
-Connie plans to work toward a Ph.D. in clinical psychology studying how to improve treatment efficacy.
 During her work as an RA with Dr. Persons, Connie has collaborated on a research study titled “Congruence between what a patient reports learning in session and the content of homework assignments predicts homework compliance in naturalistic CBT,” that was presented at the Association for Behavioral and Cognitive Therapies in San Diego in November, 2017.
+She will be starting the Master of Public Health program at the University of San Francisco in the fall of 2019.

 Megan Hsiao works as a volunteer research assistant one day a week at the Oakland CBT Center.
 Megan is graduating from the University of California, Berkeley with a B.A. degree in psychology in the summer of 2018.
 As part of the Emotion and Emotion Regulation Lab at UC Berkeley, she studies the emotional, developmental, and cognitive factors that lead to differences in emotion regulation ability, and how people develop beliefs about emotions and how that influences emotion regulation.
 At the Oakland CBT Center, Megan is contributing to the Congruence Study, which examines the relationship between homework compliance in CBT and